ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 ## Problem statement

-- A test engineer who develops Python measurements needs to convert those Python measurements to measurement plugins. `NI Measurement Plug In Converter` solves the problem of manual conversion and helps in automating the conversion process.
+- A test engineer who develops Python measurements needs to convert those Python measurements to measurement plug-ins. `NI Measurement Plug-In Converter` aims to solve the problem of manual conversion and will help in automating the conversion process.

 ## Workflow